ang-uio/Text-Mining/episodes/04-tokenising-text.md

----
-title: "Tokenising Text"
-questions:
-- "What is tokenisation?"
-- "How can a string of raw text be tokenised?"
-objectives:
-- "Learn how to tokenise text"
-keypoints:
+## Tokenising Text

+Keypoints:
 - "Tokenisation means to split a string into separate words and punctuation, for example to be able to count them."
 - "Text can be tokenised using a tokeniser, e.g. the punkt tokeniser in NLTK."
----
-## Tokenising Text
+-
 ### But first ... importing packages

 Python has a selection of pre-written code that can be used.
 These come as in built functions and a library of packages of modules.
 We have already used the in-built function ```print()```.
 In-built functions are available as soon as you start python.
 There is also a (software) library of modules that contain other functions, but these modules need to be imported.